garrettseepersad/blog-academic/content/publication/seepersad_aols_2017/index.md

 #publication: In *Source Themes Conference*
 #publication_short: In *STC*

-abstract: "Over the past two decades, the PPP user model has been constantly evolving.
-Each iteration, adding improvements in terms of accuracy and most notably convergence.
-Research objectives focused on examining the different performance indicators of PPP and PPP-AR and determining if Cadastral Surveyors in rural areas need AR for accuracy or for integrity."
+abstract: "Precise Point Positioning (PPP) data processing technique has been developed over the past 15 years to become a standard method for a growing number of positioning and navigation applications.
+Research objectives consisted of examination of the challenges of ambiguity resolution (AR) in PPP.
+Quantify data collection periods necessary to meet implemented integrated cadastral surveys in Ontario and geodetic surveys accuracy specifications from National Standard for Spatial Data Accuracy, Virgina."

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.